mredig/NetworkHandler/Styleguide.md

 * the closing paren with the return value (or omitted return value) and opening brace of the implementation gets its own line
 	* If the return value is a tuple that pushes the line limit, that can be broken up similarly
 * Try not to leave dangling closing parens on their own line.
+* generally lean into the styles that Xcode provides via `ctrl-i` and `ctrl-m` - to get these results, there's little to no modification

-Here's an example, stright from this project:
+Here's an example, stright from this project (pro tip - this is usually what Xcode gives you when you place your cursor amongst the arguments and hit `ctrl-m`):
 ```swift
 func performNetworkTransfer(
 	request: NetworkRequest,